AntsInMyEy3sJohnson/hazeltest/README.md

 3. Install Hazeltest using the previously created load config, and compare the load thus generated with the load goals.
 In case of too large a delta, go back to step 2.
 4. Repeat steps 2 and 3 for the remaining maps until the generated load corresponds to the one measured on the reference cluster.
 To generate the load described in the example above, you'll probably end up with three batches of Hazeltest instances; one to model the 18 million session information items distributed across only 10 maps, another to cover the ~2.180 maps containing payloads ranging from 2 to 10kb, and finally one to create those very rare large payloads, ranging from 4 to 5mb.

-The following is an example `values.yaml` file for Hazeltest's Helm chart to create the load described in step 2 of the above example:
+The following is an example `values.yaml` file for Hazeltest's Helm chart to create the load described in step 2 of the above example (mind the difference to the other configuration examples in this repository, which refer to the application configuration itself, without the same being wrapped in a Helm chart's `values.yaml` file):

 ```yaml
 # Load dimension 4